I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportsettrappedemulatorports.md

 <p><b>VideoPortSetTrappedEmulatorPorts</b> returns NO_ERROR if it successfully changed the trapped ports.
 Otherwise, it returns ERROR_INVALID_PARAMETER.</p>

 ## -remarks
-<p>By default, the <i>AccessRange</i> of I/O ports that full-screen MS-DOS applications can access directly includes none of the access range array elements describing I/O port ranges that also have corresponding elements in the <b>EmulatorAccessEntries</b> array of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff570531">VIDEO_PORT_CONFIG_INFO</a> structure.
-That is, I/O port ranges with corresponding emulator access entries are, by default, hooked to the miniport driver's <i>SvgaHwIoPortXxx</i> functions so application-issued instructions are forwarded to the <i>SvgaHwIoPortXxx</i> functions for validation.</p>

-<p>A VGA-compatible SVGA miniport driver can enable and disable ranges of I/O ports on an as-needed basis with calls to <b>VideoPortSetTrappedEmulatorPorts</b>.
-Enabled port ranges allow a full-screen MS-DOS application to access those I/O ports directly, without having application-issued assembly instructions trapped and forwarded to the miniport driver's <i>SvgaHwIoPortXxx</i> functions for validation first.
-Direct I/O port access for such an application gives the user faster video I/O response times.</p>

-<p><b>VideoPortSetTrappedEmulatorPorts</b> scans the <i>AccessRange</i> parameter array from the first element to the last, enabling and disabling I/O ports as directed in each element.
-Note that a range of enabled ports (the <b>RangeVisible</b> member set to <b>TRUE</b>) can be disabled again in the same call if the miniport driver includes a duplicate description of the same range with the <b>RangeVisible</b> member set to <b>FALSE</b>.
-Note also that a miniport driver can enable a wide range of I/O ports in the initial element of the <i>AccessRange</i> array and selectively disable subranges of ports in subsequent array elements when it calls <b>VideoPortSetTrappedEmulatorPorts</b>.</p>

-<p>All full-screen MS-DOS applications use the same IOPM (I/O permission map) in x86-based machines and, therefore, the same set of enabled or disabled I/O ports.
-On each switch to such a full-screen application, a VGA-compatible miniport driver's <a href="..\video\nc-video-pvideo-hw-start-io.md">HwVidStartIO</a> function is called with the IOCTL_VIDEO_ENABLE_VDM <a href="wdkgloss.v#wdkgloss.video_request_packet__vrp_#wdkgloss.video_request_packet__vrp_"><i>VRP</i></a>.
-The miniport driver should then reinitialize a default set of directly accessible I/O ports, which can include any ports in the <b>EmulatorAccessEntries</b> array.</p>

-<p>While giving full-screen MS-DOS applications on x86-based machines direct access to the video ports makes application-initiated video operations faster, every VGA-compatible SVGA miniport driver must continue to trap a subset of critical I/O ports to prevent such an application from hanging the machine.
-In particular, such miniport drivers should <i>always</i> trap application I/O to the VGA-compatible adapter sequencer and miscellaneous output registers.
-Such a miniport driver should also trap and validate application-issued direct I/O that could cause the machine to hang for any additional adapter-dependent subset of I/O ports.</p>

-<p>Calling <b>VideoPortSetTrappedEmulatorPorts</b> again and resetting the <b>RangeVisible</b> member of an <i>AccessRange</i> element to <b>FALSE</b> causes the application-issued instructions for that range to be forwarded to the corresponding miniport driver <i>SvgaHwIoPortXxx</i> function. </p>

-<p>By default, the <i>AccessRange</i> of I/O ports that full-screen MS-DOS applications can access directly includes none of the access range array elements describing I/O port ranges that also have corresponding elements in the <b>EmulatorAccessEntries</b> array of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff570531">VIDEO_PORT_CONFIG_INFO</a> structure.
+<p>By default, the <i>AccessRange</i> of I/O ports that full-screen MS-DOS applications can access directly includes none of the access range array elements describing I/O port ranges that also have corresponding elements in the <b>EmulatorAccessEntries</b> array of the <a href="..\video\ns-video--video-port-config-info.md">VIDEO_PORT_CONFIG_INFO</a> structure.
 That is, I/O port ranges with corresponding emulator access entries are, by default, hooked to the miniport driver's <i>SvgaHwIoPortXxx</i> functions so application-issued instructions are forwarded to the <i>SvgaHwIoPortXxx</i> functions for validation.</p>

 <p>A VGA-compatible SVGA miniport driver can enable and disable ranges of I/O ports on an as-needed basis with calls to <b>VideoPortSetTrappedEmulatorPorts</b>.
 Enabled port ranges allow a full-screen MS-DOS application to access those I/O ports directly, without having application-issued assembly instructions trapped and forwarded to the miniport driver's <i>SvgaHwIoPortXxx</i> functions for validation first.
 Direct I/O port access for such an application gives the user faster video I/O response times.</p>